pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 ![Pyrsia component diagram](pyrsia-node-high-level-components.png)

-### Package type ecosystems
+### Package ecosystem integrations

-A Pyrsia node contains several connectors to specific package type ecosystems like Docker or Maven.
-The ecosystem connectors allow the existing tooling of a specific package type to seamlessly integrate with Pyrsia. e.g. the Docker repository service implements a subset of the Docker Registry API or the Java repository service implements a subset of the Maven repository API.
+A Pyrsia node contains several integrations for specific package ecosystems like Docker or Maven.
+The ecosystem integrations allow the existing tooling of a specific package type to seamlessly integrate with Pyrsia. e.g. the Docker repository service implements a subset of the Docker Registry API or the Java repository service implements a subset of the Maven repository API.

-The end goal of a such a service is always a frictionless integration of Pyrsia in the developer's workflow.
+The end goal of a such an integration service is always a frictionless integration of Pyrsia in the developer's workflow.

+Different package type integrations deal with package specific details in a different way.
+But all must follow the same logic:

+- Handle incoming requests from the package type specific clients (e.g. Docker client, Maven client, ...)
+- Use the artifact service to retrieve the artifact.
+(The artifact service contains all the logic to retrieve (locally or from the p2p network) and validate the artifact.)

 ### Pyrsia CLI API

 The Pyrsia CLI API is the entry point into the Pyrsia node for the Pyrsia command line tool.
-It supports all kinds of management operations (requesting status information about the local artifact storage, information about the peers in the p2p network) and inspecting transparency logs.
+It supports all kinds of management operations and inspecting transparency logs.

+The Pyrsia CLI API has functions to:

+- retrieve and change node configuration
+- request status information about the local artifact storage
+- request status information about the p2p connection status
+- request the addition of a new authorized node (_Authorized nodes only_)
+- request starting a new build from source

 ### Artifact Service

-The artifact service is the component that can store, retrieve and verify Pyrsia artifacts.
+The artifact service is the component that handles everything related to Pyrsia artifacts.
+It allows artifacts to be retrieved, and it allows artifacts to be added to the Pyrsia network, by triggering a build from source.

-In the artifact consumption use cases, this component offers an abstract way of dealing with Pyrsia artifacts for the specific ecosystem connectors.
-It will handle get_artifact requests and perform all necessary steps to find, retrieve and validate artifacts either locally or using the p2p network.

-In the publication use cases (on authorized nodes) this component is responsible to drive build triggers: it will request a build from source at the Build Service, use the Transparency Log Service to add an `add_artifact` transaction, and when consensus is reached, it will store the artifact and make it available in the p2p network.
+The artifact service provides these functions:

+- get an artifact based on the package type and a package specific artifact ID (PSID). \
+  the artifact service implements this as follows:
+  - get the latest available `add_artifact`transparency log (if any) for this artifact from the transparency log service.
+  - the transparency log contains the (Pyrsia) `artifact_id` which is used to retrieve the actual artifact file
+  - if the file is available locally, it is used
+  - if the file isn't available locally, it is retrieved using the `p2p` component.
+  - the file is then checked by calculating its hash and comparing it to the `artifact_hash` stored in the transparency log.
+  - if the hashes match the bytes of the file, they are returned to the caller of the artifact service, otherwise an error is returned.

+- request a build from source for a specific package type and a package specific artifact ID (PSID). \
+  the artifact service implements this as follows:
+  - start a build using the build service, and wait for its result.
+  - when the build is finished:
+    - temporary hold the build result
+    - and call the transparency log including the package type, PSID and the hashes from the build result to add an `add_artifact` transparency log. this call is asynchronous (because consensus will need to be reached about the transaction), so the artifact service will wait from a callback from the transparency log
+    - when the call is received and the `add_artifact` succeeded, the artifact service stores the artifact locally in a file named `artifact_id` and the source in a file named `source_id`.
+Both files are provided on the p2p network using the `p2p` component.

 ### p2p